OmerBentzi/Heart_Disease_Prediction/README.md

 This project focuses on **predicting heart disease severity** using **Machine Learning (ML) and Deep Learning (DL)** techniques.
 The model is trained on the **UCI Heart Disease Dataset** and applies advanced preprocessing, hyperparameter tuning, and feature selection techniques to improve accuracy.

 ## **Dataset**
 The dataset contains multiple medical attributes such as **age, cholesterol levels, chest pain type, blood pressure, exercise-induced angina, and more**.
-The target variable is a **multi-class classification label (0 - No Disease, 1 - Mild, 2 - Severe)**.
+The target variable is a **multi-class classification label (0 - No Disease, 1 - Mild, 2 - Severe)**

 ## **Models Implemented**
 - **Machine Learning Models:**